 Will my new toenail look deformed?

-Toenails may take a year or more to grow back, and the new one may not look like it did before.
+It may take a year or more for your toenail to grow back, and the new one may not look like it did before.
 Any type of nail damage may lead to changes in how your nail looks.
 You may notice the new nail has grooves or ridges and is somewhat misshapen.
 This can be temporary or permanent if there was severe damage to the area where your nail starts growing.

 Is there a way to prevent toenail trauma?